the-alchemist88/Cpp_helper_codes/Classes/static_members_notes.md

 ```
 <ins>Output</ins>
 20

+The typical contexts where static members are used:

+- Named Constructors
+- Singleton patterns (shown examples above)
+- Object count etc. (there is an example in this repo)

 Note that since classes are typically declared in header files, in cpp files client cannot directly see a member function's access category or whether it is static or non-static.
 Therefore, some programmers prefer to do a so-called trick via preprocessor commands.